arundhaj/markdown-plugin/README.md

 # Markdown Editor Plugin for Eclipse

-This plugin is used with Eclipse Indigo
+This plugin is tested with Eclipse Indigo and Juno on Windows 7

 Markdown parser [markdown4j][m4j] is used.